CloudI/website/_build/html/_sources/Database_Adapter.txt

   cloudi:send_sync(Context, "/db/mysql/book", "select * from items where id=1").

 ..
 NOTE::
-	To exit the Erlang shell, press the Control D key simultaneously.
+	To exit the Erlang shell, press the Control D keys simultaneously.